 Women's Bank's work in Jordan began in 2019 and ended last year.
 We supported both Jordanian women and Syrian refugee women in starting their own businesses.
-In total, we offered entrepreneurship training to 195 women women benefitted from our work.
+In total, we offered entrepreneurship training to 195 women euro average increase in women's monthly earnings.